lizdebiase/agile/README.md

   Google Chrome Add-on "Wave" was used to perform the Section 508 Testing.This tool identified **16 Web standards** that were outlined by DHS Office of Accessible Systems & Technology (OAST) as standard for the Web.
 Here is a snap shot of the report:

+  We have documented the results for 508 testing here: https://github.com/spinsys/agile/tree/master/508Tests

   <img src="https://github.com/spinsys/agile/blob/master/images/508TestReport.png">

 #8.DEVOPS & Development Workflow &